TylerS175/RegexTutorial-Assignment-17/gist-assignment.md

 Grouping and capturing is a way to treat multiple characters as a single unit it can be found in group set of parentheses.
 For example regular expression (dog) creates a single group containing the letters "d", "o", and "g".

 ### Bracket Expressions
 This matches any character in the square brackets.
-Take for example [nN] or [oO] that can match for words such as no, No, nO, and NO. Another example is gr[ae]y that matches both spellings of the word 'grey' that is either go two different directions gray or grey
+Take for example [nN] or [oO] that can match for words such as no, No, nO, and NO. Another example is gr[ae]y that matches both spellings of the word 'grey' that is either go two different directions gray or grey.

 ### Greedy and Lazy Match
+A greedy match tries to match an elemetn as many times as possible.
+Now, a lazy match will try to match as few as possible.
+For instance, the ? is declared as lazy quantifier.
+It is referred as lazy quantifier because it causes the regular expression search to match as few occurences as possible.
+You can transform this into Greedy match by adding a ?.

 ### Boundaries
+Boundaries is a zero-length. (\b) - it matches a position that is called a "word boundary".

+Three positions that are qualified as word boundaries:
+-Before the first character in a string if the first character is a word character.
+-After the last character in a string if the last character is a word character.
+-Between two characters in a string if one is a word character and the other is not.

 ### Back-references
+Backreferences match the same text as previously matched by a capturing group.
+In order to have back reference you would need a backslash to capture the group.
+Example: \1

 ### Look-ahead and Look-behind
+It is the collectively the lookaround, the start and end of line.
+Find only those matches for a pattern that are followed or preceded by another pattern.

 ## Author